schuyler4/voltpeek/readme.md

 </p>

 If you are using the NS0 without any analog front end, your line may not actually be at zero if your signal input is floating.
-You can also use the scale command to change the scales.
-This will put the software in adjust mode.
-Like it says above, you can then use  `h`, `j`, `k`, and `l` to adjust the scales and `ctrl-c` or `esc` will exit adjust mode.
-If you are using the NS0 with no front end, only one vertical scale will be available.
 A more detailed getting started tutorial and a full list of commands is available [here](https://www.voltpeeklabs.io/).